aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/determine-version/_index.md

 A: No, the library works independently and does not need Microsoft Project on the host machine.

 **Q: Is technical support available for Aspose.Tasks?**
-A: Yes, you can get help from the Aspose.Tasks forum [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15).
+A: Yes, you can get help from the Aspose.Tasks support forum [Aspose.Tasks support forum](https://forum.aspose.com/c/tasks/15).

 **Additional Q&A**